-According to our Broward Criminal Defense Lawyers, the accused may seek to know the bail amount at the earliest possible time.
-However, if the nature of the offense requires the accused to see a judge before the bail amount is decided, it may take some time and the accused may have to spend more time in jail until the bail is set by the judge.
-For ordinary criminal offenses, a jail will typically have a standard chart that can be the basis to set a bail amount.
+An accused may seek to know the bail amount at the earliest possible time.
+However, in some cases, the nature of the offense may require that Defendant to see a judge before the bail amount is decided.
+For less severe criminal offenses, a jurisdiction will typically have a standard chart that can be the basis to set a bail amount.
 In such cases, the accused can get out of jail simply by paying the standard bail amount.
-Excessive or unreasonable bail amounts have been prohibited under the Eighth Amendment of the U.S. Constitution.

 The procedure of bail hearings in a criminal court according to Fort Lauderdale based criminal attorney, involves a close examination by the judge regarding the facts and circumstances of the case.
 Before releasing an individual on bail, the judge or magistrate determines everything that may be required to ensure the appearance of the defendant at trial.
 The court will pay particular attention to the nature of the offense and see whether it involves narcotics or violence.

 The court may also examine the type and value of an asset or property that the defendant may offer as collateral.
 The extent of available evidence against the defendant also becomes a key factor in deciding bail.
 The court will review whether the individual was on probation or parole at the time of the current arrest, and if he or she poses any risk to others in the community.

 Issues Considered in Bond Hearings